ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 [[Terraform File]](../deploy/main-infrastructure/cloudwatch.tf)

-A AWS CloudWatch Log Group is created to store the logs of the ECS Tasks that are run by the ECS Service.
+An AWS CloudWatch Log Group is created to store the logs of the ECS Tasks that are run by the ECS Service.

 The configurations for the CloudWatch Log Group are: